 About Pollution Action

-Full disclosure: The name of my small Virginia manufacturing company is not mentioned here because doing so might cause some people to think that my writing and publicizing of findings is intended to generate publicity and sales for my company.
-But anyone who is curious could find out the nature of my business with little difficulty.
+Full disclosure: The name of my small Virginia manufacturing company is not mentioned here because doing so might cause some people to think that my writing and publicizing of findings is intended to generate publicity for my company.
+Anyone who is curious could find out the nature of my business with little difficulty.
 I have no financial or other interest in infant formula or in anything that could benefit from my research.